IBE160/SG-Gruppe-14-d2/docs/PRD.md

 - **I want to** automatically resume my in-progress session when I log back in
 - **So that** I don't lose my progress if I close the browser
 - **Acceptance Criteria:**
-  - On login, if in-progress session exists in localStorage, load it
+  - On login, backend fetches in-progress session from Supabase database (`GET /api/sessions?status=in_progress`)
   - Dashboard shows current state (budget used, WBS items completed)
   - All chat history preserved
   - User sees confirmation: "Resuming session from [timestamp]"